Crypto Wallet Usage Shifts From Trading to Spending, Bitget Wallet Data Shows

 Onchain trading activity strengthened through much of 2025.
 Monthly swap trading volume on Bitget Wallet exceeded $900 million, registering 232% year-on-year growth, as users increasingly relied on decentralized exchange routing to access a broader range of assets across chains.
 Onchain derivatives activity followed a similar pattern.
 Monthly perpetual trading volume approached $5 billion, up 291% year-on-year, tracking a wider industry shift toward decentralized perpetual markets.
 During the year, the ratio of decentralized to centralized perpetual futures trading volume tripled, reaching a record 18.7%, reflecting a broader migration toward transparent, onchain execution.

 Payments became a more visible driver of wallet usage in 2025.
-Bitget Wallet Card monthly spending volume grew more than sixfold since its launch in July, mirroring a wider increase in retail-focused stablecoin activity as global stablecoin transaction volumes reached an estimated $46 trillion annually.
+Bitget Wallet Card annual spending volume grew more than 28-fold year on year, mirroring a wider increase in retail-focused stablecoin activity as global stablecoin transaction volumes reached an estimated $46 trillion annually.
 Over the course of the year, the wallet expanded payment support to include card-based spending, national QR payment systems, direct bank transfers in select markets, and in-app crypto shopping.
 These developments illustrate steady progress in integrating crypto payments into everyday retail and financial flows.

 "The data from 2025 points to a clear shift in how wallets are used," said Jamie Elkaleh, CMO of Bitget Wallet.
 "They are increasingly functioning as everyday finance apps, where users trade, spend, and manage money directly onchain."
 Heading into 2026, Bitget Wallet is expected to build on these trends by expanding payment access, supporting wider tokenized assets, and further reducing friction in onchain financial activity, as wallets play a growing role in mainstream crypto adoption.